awsautomation/dev-picluster/README.md

 This is the core config file for the web console, agent, and server.

-* layout - Contains each row contains an IP address of the node to run the container on, the name for the container, and the Docker arguments.

-* heartbeat -  lists the node, container name, and the port to monitor.
-If the port can not be connected to, PiCluster will restart the failed image.

-* token - A string you define a random string that will be used for authentication with the agents.

-* agent_port -  Defines the port that the agent will listen on.

-* docker - Defines where your Dockerfile's are.
-The format for the Docker folder should be like this: dockerfiles/imagename/Dockerfile

-* web_username and web_password - Define's the username and password for the web interface.

-* web_connect - IP address of a node running the server.

-* web_port - Port that the web console listens on.

 You can run the server and agent on the same node since they are listening on different ports.